Birmingham, UK

 Pubs & Bars

-Birmingham has a solid pub music circuit, especially across Moseley, Kings Heath, and Harborne.
-Most pubs pay £100–£300 for a 2-set evening.
-The city supports everything from rock and blues covers in traditional boozers to acoustic soul in trendy Jewellery Quarter wine bars.
+Birmingham has a solid pub music circuit, especially across Moseley, Kings Heath, Harborne and the Jewellery Quarter.
+Most pubs pay £100–£300 for a 2-set evening, with cover bands and acoustic duos working the same circuit.
+The city supports everything from rock and blues covers in traditional boozers to acoustic soul in trendy JQ wine bars.
+See live gigs in Birmingham for the current calendar.
 Brum audiences are warm and responsive — they'll sing along if you give them something to sing along to.

 Weddings & Private Events

-Wedding bands in Birmingham typically charge £600–£1,400 depending on band size and travel.
-The growing event market around the NEC, ICC, and Edgbaston means there's strong demand for function bands, Motown acts, and party bands.
-Many Brum-based wedding bands also cover Warwickshire, the Cotswolds, and Staffordshire — popular wedding territory.
+Wedding bands in Birmingham typically charge £600–£1,400, with function bands hitting the same range for corporate dinners, product launches and Christmas parties.
+The growing event market around the NEC, ICC and Edgbaston Stadium means strong demand for function bands, Motown acts and party bands.
+Many Brum-based wedding bands also cover Warwickshire, the Cotswolds and Staffordshire — Hampton Manor, Coombe Abbey and The Belfry all run busy summer wedding seasons.

 Restaurants & Hotels

 Birmingham's restaurant renaissance — Michelin-starred spots in the city centre, independent eateries on the Stratford Road, rooftop bars in the Mailbox — has created growing demand for background live music.
-Jazz trios, acoustic duos, and solo pianists are most sought after.
+Adam's, Carters of Moseley, Opheem and Simpsons all run jazz and acoustic programming; Mailbox terrace bars and Brindleyplace canalside spots run a parallel circuit at lower rates.
 Pay ranges from £100 for a solo act to £400+ for a quality trio.

 What Does a Band Cost in Birmingham?